ruigazio/gitrepos/README.md

 Scenario: Retrieve Github user's repositories
 	When I type an existing Github username
 	And I click "Get Repositories"
-	Then I can see the user's top 10 repositories
+	Then I can see the user's top 10 repositories by number of stars.

 ## Design
 You can find in `design.png` the required designs to be implemented.